I was asked last week to write something on branding, and I remembered a branding article I wrote back in 2007.

-I would never claim to be a designer, but while the design of your site may start with the colours and layout, it goes right down to the font you use and the way you layout your articles.
+I would never claim to be a designer but, while the initial impact created by the design of your site may come from the colours and layout, its effectiveness as a design is driven more by the user experience and customer journey.

 Once you’ve got your site design and logo finalised you then need to use your logo and the same colours wherever you can.

-It's not always possible, of course, but even Facebook enables you to post your logo, albeit within the standard Facebook layout.
-Twitter gives you a lot more flexibility.
+It’s not always possible, of course, but even Facebook enables you to post your logo, albeit within the standard Facebook layout.
+Twitter gives you more flexibility.